Skip to main content

 Local Food for Schools

 Attention School Food Authorities!
-Free local food is available for your school meal programs through your local food hub.
+Free local food is available for your school meal programs through your local food hub from September 15, 2023 - June 30, 2024.

 The Local Food For Schools (LFS) Program is a partnership with the Vermont Agency of Agriculture, Food and Markets and Vermont food hubs to provide local food to Vermont schools at no cost to the schools.
 This is a one-time program funded by the U.S. Department of Agriculture.